Use Minimal Hybrid to quickly migrate Exchange mailboxes to Microsoft 365 or Office 365

 On the Data migration page, select the users whose mailboxes you want to migrate and then choose Start migration.

-The Data migration page will display the migration status as it progresses.
+The Data migration page displays the migration status as it progresses.
 For a full list, see Migration users status report, which you can also view in the Exchange admin center.

 Step 6: Update DNS records